LucaCanali/sparkMeasure/README.md

      accumulables (notably SQL Metrics, such as "scan time")

   - How can I save/sink the collected metrics?
-     - You can print metrics data and reports to standard output or save them to files (local or on HDFS).
+     - You can print metrics data and reports to standard output or save them to files, using a locally mounted filesystem or an Hadoop compliant filesystem (including HDFS).
-     Additionally you can sink metrics to external systems (such as Prometheus, other sinks like InfluxDB or Kafka may be implemented in future versions).
+     Additionally you can sink metrics to external systems (such as Prometheus.
+     The Flight Recorder mode can sink has the ther sinks like InfluxDB or Kafka may be implemented in future versions).

   - How can I process metrics data?
      - You can use Spark to read the saved metrics data and perform further post-processing and analysis.